-- Nr 2 Logical data port separation requirements shall be supported by the use of Transport Layer Security (TLS) protection on well known port 1173 as defined in Section 9.4.5.2.3 General RRP Requirements. - Nr 6 The software operating environment of Secure Processing Blocks (SPBs) shall be restricted to the Limited Operational Environment.
-This eliminates the requirements for Common Criteria (CC) and Evaluation Assurance Level (EAL) testing, and any additional FIPS140-2-specific logging/audit processes other than those specified in Section 9.5.2.7 SPB Firmware Modifications for firmware modifications. - Nr 7 Section 9.7 Essence Encryption and Cryptography of these Digital Cinema requirements shall supersede any conflicts with Nr 7.
+- Nr 1 Cryptographic Module Specification shall only be required to meet Security Level 2 requirements. - Nr 2 Logical data port separation requirements shall be supported by the use of Transport Layer Security (TLS) protection on well known port 1173 as defined in Section 9.4.5.2.3 General RRP Requirements. - Nr 6 The software operating environment of Secure Processing Blocks (SPBs) shall be

-$^{18}$ Readers unfamiliar with [FIPS PUB 140-2] will need to refer to the standards text to fully understand the table and exceptions.
+18 Readers unfamiliar with [FIPS PUB 140-2] will need to refer to the standards text to fully understand the table

-- Nr 8 Secure Processing Blocks (SPBs) shall only be required to meet Security Level 2 business use A FCC class requirements. - Nr 10 Design Assurance requirements may meet Security Level 2 requirements. - Nr 1 and Nr 11 Vendor-specified Security Policy specifications shall be in alignment with and fully support the requirements of this Digital Cinema specification, in addition to vendor-specific policies.
+- restricted to the Limited Operational Environment.
+This eliminates the requirements for Common Criteria (CC) and Evaluation Assurance Level (EAL) - Nr 7 Section 1.9.7 Essence Encryption and Cryptography of these Digital Cinema requirements shall supersede any conflicts with Nr 7. - Nr 8 Secure Processing Blocks (SPBs) shall only be required to meet Security Level 2 business use A FCC class requirements. - Nr 10- Design Assurance requirements may meet Security Level 2 requirements. - Nr 1 and Nr 11 Vendor-specified Security Policy specifications shall be in alignment with and fully support the requirements of this Digital Cinema specification, in addition to vendor-specific policies.